fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/New-ServiceFabricService.md

 ```

 ### -DefaultMoveCost
-Specifies default move cost that replicas have when they are created.
+The default cost for a move.
+Higher costs make it less likely that the Cluster Resource Manager will move the replica when trying to balance the cluster.
 Valid values are:

 - Zero